Stewardship

 Contributing to the Ministry of the Church - Christian Stewardship

 There are three attitudes we may have toward our possessions in this world of abundance.
 We can squander it, like the prodigal son (Lk.
 15:11-32); we can hoard it like the rich fool (Lk.
 12:13-21); or we can use it for God, like the good steward (Mt.
 25:14-30, Lk.
 16:10-13).
 Our Lord talked freely about possessions and money and their potential effect on human life.
 He knew that money and possessions represent our effort, energy, time, and talents.
 When we are selfish with our many possessions, we are withholding ourselves.
-Since money represents power, prestige, and security, our attitude toward money can become a spiritual God, through His Church, makes no unreasonable demands on us.
+Since money represents power, prestige, and security, our attitude toward money can become a spiritual God, through His Church, who makes no unreasonable demands on us.
 We are all asked to share for the good of our community in Christ.
-Considering what we spend on ourselves in terms of achieving and maintaining a comfortable standard of living, personal entertainment, and assuring a materially secure future, God really asks for very little.
+Considering what we spend on ourselves in terms of achieving and maintaining a comfortable standard of living, personal entertainment, and assuring a materially secure future, God asks for very little.
 A standard of living without a commensurate standard of giving demoralizes and corrupts us spiritually.
 We must accept the responsibility and importance of supporting fully the work of the Church, our parishes, and their needs.
-We share together the calling to be responsible and faithful stewards of Christ's Church.
+We share the calling to be responsible and faithful stewards of Christ's Church.